 Debt settlement impacts your credit score differently based on your starting credit score.
 A credit score of 730 could drop to 535, 630 could drop to 545, and 505 could drop to 470 based on FICO score simulations.
 Debt settlement stays on your credit report for seven years.
 Run a credit score simulation.

 Many folks ask us, “How will debt settlement impact MY credit score?”
 We can get into some scenarios later, but this is a challenging question because the impact is made up of the following factors:

 We would love to run a simulation for your specific situation, but in this article, we will observe three hypothetical scenarios using the FICO simulator found from the consumer division of FICO where the entrant in the debt settlement program has good credit, fair credit and poor credit as defined by Experian.
 We hope this gives you the most accurate projection of the dip level.
 As stated above, each score is different, so this is a simulation and actual results may vary.
 Please also note that these are ranges, so it's possible to dip from the highest range to the lowest range.

 We would be happy to see how your credit score may be impacted.
-All you need to provide is your email below if you’d like us to run through a simulation for you and see whether Debt Settlement is best for you.
+All you need to provide is to go through the debt settlement calculator below and click "Analyst Review".
+We will then reach out to do a credit score simulation for you.